Banff Skoki Loop: 3 Day Banff Backpacking Trail Guide

 Merlin Lake

-From the lodge you’ll want to walk down toward the creek and keep walking until you find the fork in the path, and by fork, I mean a literal fork!
+From the lodge you’ll want to walk down toward the creek and keep walking until you find the (literal) fork in the road.
 Take a left here.
+You’ll walk through the trees for a short while until you emerge into the mesmerizing Skoki Valley.

 Waterfall, Banff Skoki Loop